epinio/epinio/docs/decisions/20231013-authorization-roles.md

 ## Authorization

 Until version `v1.10.0` Epinio has a very simple authorization mechanism.
 A user can be `admin` or `user`.
-An admin can perform everything, while a user can do anything but only in the namespaces he created or where has permissions.
+Admins can access everything, while users are restricted to the namespaces they created or they were given permission to.

 This was pretty simple to implement but not very flexible.

 ## Decision Drivers

-A new more flexible authorization was needed (https://github.com/epinio/epinio/issues/1946).
+A more flexible authorization is requested (https://github.com/epinio/epinio/issues/1946).

 Some of the requirements:
 - Be easy to understand and administer
 - Provide least privileges
 - Allow separate roles for listing, reading details, editing, and creating
-- Allow soft multi-tenancy across namespaces (e.g. user A has read write access for apps on one namespace but read only on another namespace)
+- Allow soft multi-tenancy across namespaces (e.g. user A has read/write access to apps in one namespace, but read-only access on another namespace)
 - Not require too many changes to the existing code base

 ## Considered Options